shoggoth/ExplodeFight/README.md

 master

 ## Current Tasks
+- Review the code base as it's been a really long time since I looke at it.
+Don't give up and start all over again or you'll never get anything out the door.
+- See what the problem is with the source control branch naming for the multiple branches and if there is a way round the weirdness.
 - Twin stick abstraction with controller priority and touch fallback.
 - Try different scenes for the different platforms rather than the runtime check we have at the moment.
 Also remove the pause button on all but iOS devices.
 - Game controller support for macOS and tvOS (required for MacOS).